michaelmeta125/Meta-Portfolio/index.md

 The ehancements were made using Entity Framework Core.
 This library allows for a code first design, and allowed for easy migrations to the data store.
 It is generally the most widely used ORM when using SQL Server.
 You can read more about [Entity Framework](https://docs.microsoft.com/en-us/ef/core/).

 The objective was met in this ehancement section because the data store was corrected for efficiences, and the best part, I was able to show proficiency in the use of EF Core 3+.
+The column types were changed for proper memory usage, indexes were added to make queries faster as well.

 My biggest take away from this section was understanding speed and efficiency increases when using indexes in SQL Server.
+When the table is small (few rows) queries might not be affected by inefficiences.
+However, as the data grows the table grows, and without indexes, SQL Server would be slower to return queries.
+Slower queries means bad application performance and ultimately in this case a slow web API that clients would not want to use.

 ## Education
 **Southern New Hampshire University, NH**